praekelt/feersum-lid-shared-task/README.md

 ## The Paper
 Please cite our paper or attribute the use of the data to:

-B. Duvenhage, M Ntini and P. Ramonyai, "Improved Text Language Identification for the South African Languages," The 28th Annual Symposium of the Pattern Recognition Association of South Africa, 2017.
+B. Duvenhage, M. Ntini and P. Ramonyai, "Improved Text Language Identification for the South African Languages," The 28th Annual Symposium of the Pattern Recognition Association of South Africa, 2017.

 ## The Data